Vortex Dynamics During Pinch-off of Micro-Droplets: Conclusions

 \section{Conclusions}

 We present the vortex dynamics involved in pre, post and during the pinch-off process of a micro droplet inside a cross flow generator.
+The pinch-off phenomenon is initially observed to depend on $\varphi$, whereas, the final stage is capillary-dominated.
+Consequently, the vorticity generated during pinch-off exhibited little variations with $\varphi$.
 It is seen that the post pinch-off vortex decays as $\sim t^{-1}$ in the pinched off droplet and in the same manner in the retracting ligament.
-The former is explained using the decay trend of the trailing end interface velocity $U^*_\mathrm {int}$, which comes from the high capillary forces acting at the trailing end of the droplet post pinch-off.
-Although, it is seen that the post pinch-off vortex decays very fast, it can be hypothesized to act like an impulsive loading on trapped organisms.
+This is explained using the decay trend of the trailing end interface velocity $U^*_\mathrm {int}$, which comes from the high capillary forces acting at the trailing end of the droplet post pinch-off.
+The collapse of $U^*_\mathrm {int}$ for different values of $\varphi$ is obtained through the velocity scale defined as $D_d/t_\mathrm{pinch}$.
+Using the same velocity scale, a collapse between $U^*_\mathrm {int}$ and $U^*_\mathrm {peak}$ is observed for smaller values of velocity with a linear correlation.

+Although, it is seen that the post pinch-off vortex decays rather quickly, it can be hypothesized to act like an impulsive loading on trapped organisms from an application point of view.
 The generation of velocity gradients during the entire pinch-off process in the dispersed phase is discussed in context of vorticity and stress fields.
-We predict maximum circulation $(\Gamma^*_\mathrm {peak})$ during the necking phase inside the forming droplet close to the obtained values using a slug flow approximation.
+We predict the scale of maximum circulation $(\Gamma^*_\mathrm {peak})$ during the necking phase inside the forming droplet close to the obtained values using a slug flow approximation.
 Interestingly, the retracted vortex is sustained for a much longer time, with a decrease and subsequent increase in $\omega^*$, transforming into what we call the advancing ligament vortex before being pushed inside the bulk of the liquid droplet.
 This vortex is normally not discussed in literature, which potentially can create large stresses over longer time periods on living cells.
 The stress values exhibit a decay in the retracting ligament and then an increase inside the advancing ligament due to the strengthening of the vortex.
-The average stress values in the advancing ligament are seen to increase continuously until the pinch-off time.
+The average stress values in the advancing ligament are seen to increase continuously until near the pinch-off time.